• NavAir Ops in Afghanistan

 • Ah, Those Were The Days

 Just discovered the FAA transcribed a speech I gave years ago at a National Proposed Rule Making hearing.
 Originated in 1998, the proposed changes to the regs were suddenly resurrected in 2004.
 They threatened to put us, and other businesses like ours, out of business.
 The feds essentially wanted to regulate all Part 91 sightseeing operations as if they were Part 135 air taxis, but their rationale was rediculous.
 One example of the idiocy: The rule wasn't going to cover hot air balloon operators.
-We couldn't understand why not until an FAA lawyer remarked from the dias, "We recognize that all balloon flights are charity operations."
+We couldn't understand why until an FAA lawyer remarked from the dias, "We recognize that all balloon flights are charity operations."
 Such was the level of understanding that we faced.

 Hi, my name is Tom Harnish.
 I’m chief pilot for a Part 91 sightseeing operator in San Diego called Barnstorming Adventures Ltd.We also do business as Biplane, Air Combat & Warbird Adventures because, well, that’s more descriptive and people, we've sadly discovered, don’t know what ‘barnstorming’means.
 Our society has already forgotten the pioneers of aviation.
 I wish you could see, as we do day in and day out, the delight in their eyes--the excitement and joy--when they discover what real flying is all about.
 Frankly, that’s the largest compensation of this business.